Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: A Vafa-Witten Atiyah-Floer Correspondence

 Since the underlying boundary VW theory on $M_4 = M_3 \times \mathbb{R}^+$ is topological, we will have the following equivalence of partition functions:

 which, from \eqref{4d3dpartitionfinal} and \eqref{ZA = HF^lag}, means that

-A natural question to ask at this juncture, is whether the gradings in `$k$' and `$n$' match, whence we would have a degree-by-degree isomorphism of the VW Floer homology and the Lagrangian Floer homology.
+A natural question to ask at this juncture, is whether the gradings in `$d_k$' and `$n_i$' match, whence we would have a degree-by-degree isomorphism of the VW Floer homology and the Lagrangian Floer homology.

-To ascertain this, recall that the VW flow lines between critical points in $\frak A$ are solutions to the VW equations \eqref{4dbps}.
-Also, in $\S$\ref{4d bps to 2d bps}, it was shown that the VW equations descend to the worldsheet instanton equations \eqref{2dbpsfull} defining holomorphic maps from the worldsheet to $\mathcal{M}^G_{\text{Higgs}}(C)$, the solutions to which are the flow lines between critical points in $\mathscr P(L_0,L_1)$.
-Thus, there is a one-to-one correspondence between the flow lines that define $\text{HF}_{*}^{\text{VW}}$ and underlie the LHS of \eqref{atconj2}, and the flow lines that define $\text{HF}_{*}^{\text{Lagr}}$ and underlie the RHS of \eqref{atconj2}.
-In particular, the maximum number of flow lines coming out from a critical point, given by the total number of solutions to the 4d VW equations and therefore the 2d worldsheet instanton equations, are the same in the definition of $\text{HF}_{*}^{\text{VW}}$ and $\text{HF}_{*}^{\text{Lagr}}$.
-This means that the integers `$k$' and `$n$' in \eqref{atconj2} start from 0 and end at the same value.
+To ascertain this, recall that the VW flow lines between fixed critical points in $\frak A$ are non-fixed solutions to the VW equations \eqref{4dbps} on $M_3 \times \mathbb R^+$.
+Also, in $\S$\ref{4d bps to 2d bps}, it was shown that the VW equations descend to the worldsheet instanton equations \eqref{2dbpsfull} defining holomorphic maps from the worldsheet to $\mathcal{M}^G_{\text{Higgs}}(C)$, the non-fixed solutions of which are the flow lines between the fixed critical points in $\mathscr P(L_0,L_1)$.
+Thus, there is a one-to-one correspondence between the flow lines that define $\text{HF}_{*}^{\text{VW}}$ through $d_k$ and underlie the LHS of \eqref{atconj2}, and the flow lines that define $\text{HF}_{*}^{\text{Lagr}}$ through $n_i$ and underlie the RHS of \eqref{atconj2}.